|Nutrition Facts (per serving)|

-Cook onion in the remaining 2 tablespoons oil in the same skillet until soft, but not brown.
+Cook onion in the remaining 2 tablespoons oil in the same skillet until soft, about 5 minutes.

 Remove skillet from heat.
 Add 1/2 cup stock to the skillet and use a wooden spoon to loosen all the browned bits at the bottom of the pan.
 Pour into the slow cooker.

-Add the remaining 1 1/2 cups stock to the slow cooker, along with remaining ingredients, stirring to combine.
+Add the remaining 1 1/2 cups stock to the slow cooker, along with the remaining ingredients, stirring to combine.

 Cover and cook on low heat for 6 to 8 hours until the meat is falling apart tender.
 Discard habanero before serving.

 - When buying lamb specifically for stew, forego the expensive lamb chops.
 You want your lamb meat to come from the shoulder area, such as shoulder arm picnic, arm roast, blade roast, and blade steak.
 These cuts are actually cheaper to purchase than the leg of lamb, lamb roast, or lamb chops.
-This meat is well-suited for the long cooking times and is heartier than the other cuts.
+This meat is well-suited for long cooking times and is heartier than the other cuts.
 You may also find a boneless lamb that has already been cubed at specialty grocery stores or farmers' markets.

 - Lamb stock may be hard to come by, but it can be found at specialty grocers and even online.
 Lamb bouillon, however, is more readily available, found at most national chain grocery stores.
 You may also use chicken stock (store-bought or homemade) for this recipe, but lamb stock will give the dish a deeper flavor.